 Paraffin wax, is classified as a chemical preservative, is used to make candy, vegetables and fruits look shiny; Paraffin wax also helps slow down moisture loss and spoilage.
 Paraffin wax is used in a variety of applications.
 One of the most uses of paraffin wax is for wrapper on hard cheeses.
-You may also see Paraffin wax in jars of home-canned jams and jellies; nevertheless, the U.S. Department of Agriculture recommends against the use of paraffin as a sealant.
+You may also see Paraffin wax in jars of home-canned jams and jellies; nevertheless, the department of Food and Agriculture recommends against the use of paraffin wax as a sealant.

 Food-grade paraffin wax is intended edible.
 Paraffin wax is consist of vegetable oils, palm oil derivatives, and synthetic resins, plus other materials that pass through the body undigested and contain no nutritional value.
 Some paraffin wax, such as the fragranced variety sold for candle-making and beauty treatments, should never be ingested.

 Paraffin wax has both cosmetic and operational purposes when used with chocolate.
 Adding paraffin wax to melted chocolate gives it a shiny finish when it hardens.
 Paraffin wax also helps the chocolate be solid at normal temperature.
 Paraffin wax seems as an additive in some brands of candy bars to keep them from melting in your hand.
 Paraffin wax is also the main ingredient in chocolate coatings such as those found on ice cream or chocolate-dipped cookies.